 Window projects to DIY

 Be honest with your skill set and your time.
-If you simply need to swap out a window on the first floor, this may be the perfect weekend project and an opportunity to learn a new skill.
+If you simply need to swap out a window on the first floor, this may be the perfect weekend project and an opportunity to learn a new skill while also enhancing natural light.
 However, if you have multiple windows to replace and some are located on upper floors, hiring a professional will be your best bet.
 There are plenty of places to purchase windows off-the-shelf, particularly if you don’t have specific styles or colors in mind.
 Keep in mind that a professional generally receives better pricing than retail, so you may not save costs in purchasing directly.
 In general, anytime you have a project in which the professional needs to be licensed or certified, it’s a good idea to consider hiring a pro.

 Splitting the difference: pros and cons